Mango Markets Achieves Market Capitalization of $197.50 Million (MNGO)

-Mango Markets (CURRENCY:MNGO) traded flat against the dollar during the one day period ending at 22:00 PM ET on March 10th.
-During the last seven days, Mango Markets has traded flat against the dollar.
-One Mango Markets coin can now be purchased for about $0.20 or 0.00000410 BTC on exchanges.
-Mango Markets has a market cap of $197.50 million and $664,536.00 worth of Mango Markets was traded on exchanges in the last day.
+Mango Markets (CURRENCY:MNGO) traded flat against the US dollar during the 1-day period ending at 21:00 PM E.T. on March 12th.
+Mango Markets has a total market capitalization of $197.50 million and approximately $664,536.00 worth of Mango Markets was traded on exchanges in the last day.
+In the last week, Mango Markets has traded flat against the US dollar.
+One Mango Markets coin can currently be purchased for $0.20 or 0.00000410 BTC on major exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.